KadisonM/KadisonM/README.md

 ### Hi there 👋

-My name is Kadison McLellan and I am a game developer in Australia.
+My name is Kadison and I am a game developer in Australia.